 I know that bodybuilders or maybe even calisthenics athletes would consider these numbers to be efficient for muscular endurance only.
 But in reality, this is not true, because increasing the ability to resist fatigue with anaerobic workout is one way to stimulate hypertrophy or muscle growth.
 And most of the calisthenics workouts you will ever do are anaerobic and will fatigue your muscles.

 To endure muscle fatigue, you must increase the volume.
-I actually published an article about the benefits of doing high-volume calisthenics training – read more here!
+I actually published an article about The Benefits of Doing High-Volume Calisthenics!
 As a beginner, you will also have to work to reach these rep ranges.
-Check out my FREE Beginner Program!
+Check Out My Beginner Program!

 There are many different ways to define intensity.
 But, the one that interests me here is about how hard an exercise actually is to execute.
 For instance, the wider is the grip for pullups, the tougher it will be to do them.